-Wealth warning: People sometimes pay more than they need to on surveys!
+Wealth warning: Don’t pay more than you need to!

 A third type of survey known as Condition Reports are a budget report but provide very limited advice and may not be carried out by qualified RICS Surveyors.